YashGupta033/python-sdk-docs2/docs/login/loginoauth.md

 - `state`: The original state value.

 ### **2. Generate Access Token**
-After receiving the authorization code, exchange it for an access token by making a `POST` request to the token endpoint.
+After receiving the authorization `code`, exchange it for an access token by making a `POST` request to the token endpoint.

 ```python
 Base URL: https://trade.pocketful.in